joeyshi12/rubiks-cube-simulator/README.md

 # rubiks-cube-simulator
-A representation of a Rubik's Cube.
+A fun representation of a Rubik's Cube.

 # controls
 F = space bar \